hcWang942/CarbonRegression/README.md

 - `scope1_regression_mlr.xlsx`: Intended for Multiple Linear Regression.
 It has passed all the conditional checks and assumptions required for classical linear regression, with features carefully chosen through comprehensive diagnostic tests.
 - `scope1_regression_LASSO_Ridge.xlsx`: Used for Penalized Regression (LASSO and Ridge).
 It includes a wider range of potential predictors and is suitable for regularization techniques that handle multicollinearity, especially when dealing with potential overfitting.

-## Key Features

-### Data Transformation
-- **Rank-based Inverse Normal Transformation (RINT)**: Applied to make the data more suitable for regression analysis.
-- **Missing Value Handling**: Ensures data integrity by dealing with missing values appropriately.

-### Assumption Testing
-- **Comprehensive Conditional Checking** -**Durbin-Watson test**: Checks for autocorrelation in the residuals.
-   -**Shapiro-Wilk test**: Tests the normality of the data.
-   -**VIF analysis**: Assesses multicollinearity among the independent variables.
-   -**Levene's test**: Verifies the homoscedasticity of the data.
-   -**Independent t-tests**: Analyzes the relationships between variables.
-   -**Box plots and statistical tests**: Detect outliers in the data.
-   -**Partial regression plots**: Examine the linearity between variables.
-- **Regression Analysis**
-   -**Correlation analysis**: Filters features based on a correlation threshold.
-   -**Cross-validation**: Validates the performance of the regression models.
-   -**Model comparison metrics**:
-       -**Adjusted R-squared**: Accounts for the number of predictors in the model.
-       -**Mean Squared Error (MSE)**: Measures the average of the squares of the errors.
-       -**Root Mean Squared Error (RMSE)**: The square root of the MSE, providing a measure of the average magnitude of the error.
-       -**Mean Absolute Error (MAE)**: Measures the average magnitude of the errors in a set of predictions.
-- **Advanced Model Selection**
-   -**Stepwise variable selection**: Automatically selects the most relevant variables for the model.
-   -**Cross-validated alpha selection for Ridge and LASSO**: Chooses the optimal regularization parameter.
-   -**Feature importance analysis through coefficient paths**: Identifies the relative importance of each feature in the model.

-### Regression Models
-- **Multiple Linear Regression (MLR)**: A basic linear model that predicts the relationship between a dependent variable and multiple independent variables.
-- **Ridge Regression with cross-validation**: A regularized regression method that helps to reduce the impact of multicollinearity.
-- **LASSO Regression with cross-validation**: Another regularized regression method that can perform feature selection by shrinking some coefficients to zero.
+### Key Features
+#### Data Transformation
+- **Rank-based Inverse Normal Transformation (RINT)**:
+  Applied to make the data more suitable for regression analysis.
+- **Missing Value Handling**:
+  Ensures data integrity by dealing with missing values appropriately.

+#### Assumption Testing
+- **Comprehensive Conditional Checking**:
+  - **Durbin-Watson test**: Checks for autocorrelation in the residuals.
+  - **Shapiro-Wilk test**: Tests the normality of the data.
+  - **VIF analysis**: Assesses multicollinearity among the independent variables.
+  - **Levene's test**: Verifies the homoscedasticity of the data.
+  - **Independent t-tests**: Analyzes the relationships between variables.
+  - **Box plots and statistical tests**: Detect outliers in the data.
+  - **Partial regression plots**: Examine the linearity between variables.

+#### Regression Analysis
+- **Correlation analysis**: Filters features based on a correlation threshold.
+- **Cross-validation**: Validates the performance of the regression models.
+- **Model comparison metrics**:
+  - **Adjusted R-squared**: Accounts for the number of predictors in the model.
+  - **Mean Squared Error (MSE)**: Measures the average of the squares of the errors.
+  - **Root Mean Squared Error (RMSE)**: The square root of the MSE, providing a measure of the average magnitude of the error.
+  - **Mean Absolute Error (MAE)**: Measures the average magnitude of the errors in a set of predictions.

+#### Advanced Model Selection
+- **Stepwise variable selection**: Automatically selects the most relevant variables for the model.
+- **Cross-validated alpha selection for Ridge and LASSO**: Chooses the optimal regularization parameter.
+- **Feature importance analysis through coefficient paths**: Identifies the relative importance of each feature in the model.

+#### Regression Models
+- **Multiple Linear Regression (MLR)**:
+  A basic linear model that predicts the relationship between a dependent variable and multiple independent variables.
+- **Ridge Regression with cross-validation**:
+  A regularized regression method that helps to reduce the impact of multicollinearity.
+- **LASSO Regression with cross-validation**:
+  Another regularized regression method that can perform feature selection by shrinking some coefficients to zero.

 ## Usage